Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US004/01.requirements-engineering/US004-requiremements-engineering.md

-# US 004 - to submit a request
+# US 004 - To submit a request.

 ## 1. Requirements Engineering